 Parents can help reduce their teen’s risk just by taking a more active role in helping them to develop good driving habits.
 Parents should also always exhibit good driving habits themselves – habits such as maintaining the speed limit, never driving recklessly and of course, refraining from distracted driving at all times.

 Injured in a Car Accident?
-Speak with a Louisville Car Accident Attorney
+Speak with a Car Accident Attorney in Louisville

 If you or a loved one was injured because of a reckless or distracted driver, you may be entitled to compensation for your injuries.
 Contact Gladstein Law Firm, PLLC today for a free consultation.
 Schedule online or call us to get started.